-To apply for Extenuating Circumstances (ECs), you must submit a completed Extenuating Circumstances Form with supporting evidence by your assessment deadline.
+To apply for Extenuating Circumstances (ECs), you must submit a completed Extenuating Circumstances Form.

 For Postgraduate Taught Dissertations due in October 2020, students wanting a deferral to the next assessment period (Jan 2021) will have this automatically granted and there is no need to complete an Extenuating Circumstances Form.